yugabyte/yugabyte-db/docs/content/preview/manage/data-migration/migrate-from-postgres.md

 ### Retry transactions on conflicts

-YugabyteDB uses the error code 40001 (serialization_failure) for retryable transaction conflict errors.
+YugabyteDB returns different [error codes](../../../develop/learn/transactions/transactions-errorcodes-ysql/) for the various scenarios that go wrong during transaction processing.
+The error code [40001 (serialization_failure)](../../../develop/learn/transactions/transactions-errorcodes-ysql/#40001-serialization-failure) for retryable transaction conflict errors.
 You should retry the transactions from the application when encountering these errors.

 {{<lead link="../../../develop/learn/transactions/transactions-retries-ysql/#client-side-retry">}}
 For application-side retry logic, see [Client-side retry](../../../develop/learn/transactions/transactions-retries-ysql/#client-side-retry)